 On June 28, 2019, the Company entered into a Stock Purchase Agreement (the "Stock Purchase Agreement"), by and among the Company, Electrogroup Canada, Inc., a wholly owned subsidiary of the Company ("Electrogroup"), Jefferson Electric, Inc., a wholly owned subsidiary of the Company ("Jefferson"), JE Mexican Holdings, Inc., a wholly owned subsidiary of the Company ("JE Mexico," and together with Electrogroup and Jefferson, the "Disposed Companies"), Nathan Mazurek (Chief Executive Officer of the Company), Pioneer Transformers L.P. (the "US Buyer") and Pioneer Acquireco ULC (the "Canadian Buyer," and together with the US Buyer, the "Buyer").
 Pursuant to the terms of the Stock Purchase Agreement, the Company agreed to sell (i) all of the issued and outstanding equity interests of Electrogroup to the Canadian Buyer and (ii) all of the issued and outstanding equity interests of Jefferson and JE Mexico to the US Buyer (the "Equity Transaction"), for a purchase price of \$68.0 million.
 Included in the purchase price, the Company received two subordinated promissory notes, issued by the Buyer, in the aggregate principal amount of \$5.0 million and \$2.5 million, for a total aggregate principal amount of \$7.5 million (the "Seller Notes").
 During the fourth quarter of 2019, the Company and the Buyer, pursuant to the Stock Purchase Agreement, completed the net working capital adjustment, which resulted in the Company paying the Buyer \$1.8 million in cash and reducing the principal amount of the \$5.0 million Seller Note to \$3.2 million.
 During the second quarter of 2020, the Company recognized an additional reduction to the principal amount of the Seller Note of \$194 for a valid claim paid by the Buyer on behalf of the Company.
-Including the reduction to the principal amount for the valid claim, the Company has revalued the Seller Notes for an appropriate imputed interest rate, resulting in a change to the value of the Seller Notes at December 31, 2021 of \$428, for a carrying value of \$5.8 million, which is included within notes receivable (see Note 8 - Notes Receivable).
+On December 15, 2022, the Company received in excess of \$6.2 million as a final payment of all unpaid principal and interest paying the Seller Notes in full (see Note 7 - Notes Receivable).